usgin/cushions/readme.md

     cushions

 If you see `info - socket.io started`, then it worked.
-Leave that command prompt open while you work.
+Leave that command prompt alone while you work.

 Now Cushions are ready to protect you: your data is loaded into CouchDB, and it is ready to be validated.
 Go to this URL in your web-browser: